derme302/gh-pages-derme302/content/posts/2012-12-23-the-glass-is-falling-release.md

 <!--more-->

-Only one feature was added that wasn&#8217;t included in the plan and that is that in the final version there are two types of particles the red one (Symbolising Nitrogen) and the blue one (Symbolising Oxygen), this was to try and add a bit more depth into the game as the Oxygen particles have a greater force behind them.
+Only one feature was added that wasn't included in the plan and that is that in the final version there are two types of particles the red one (Symbolising Nitrogen) and the blue one (Symbolising Oxygen), this was to try and add a bit more depth into the game as the Oxygen particles have a greater force behind them.

 <p style="text-align: left;">
-  I&#8217;m happy with how the game turned out, expect for the fact that the glass always seems left-aligned, something I&#8217;ll try to fix in a later version.
-Speaking of later versions, I&#8217;ve already started planning the next three revisions to the game.
+  I'm happy with how the game turned out, expect for the fact that the glass always seems left-aligned, something I'll try to fix in a later version.
+Speaking of later versions, I've already started planning the next three revisions to the game.
 </p>

 <div>